henon12/My-Microsoft-Power-bi-professional-certificate-/course-01-preparing-data-excel/ module-04-final-project-assessment/README.md

 ## 📌 Introduction

-Over the past three weeks, I learned how to work with Microsoft Excel—formatting data, using functions, and performing calculations.
+Over the past three weeks, I learned how to work with Microsoft Excel formatting data, using functions, and performing calculations.
 In this final project, I applied those skills to help Jamie from Adventure Works prepare an executive summary of sales data for Q1.